enajski/serena/README.md

 Support for further languages can easily be added by providing a shallow adapter for a new language server implementation, see Serena's [memory on that](.serena/memories/adding_new_language_support_guide.md).

+#### GDScript configuration hints

+When Serena launches Godot it honours a few optional overrides so you can match custom setups:

+- `SERENA_GODOT_LSP_ARGS` (or `GODOT_LSP_ARGS`) appends extra CLI flags before the Godot process starts.
+Use this if your project relies on additional editor arguments, alternative config directories, or feature toggles.
+- `SERENA_GODOT_LSP_TRANSPORT` (or `GODOT_LSP_TRANSPORT`) forces the connection mode.
+Set it to `stdio`, `tcp`, or `auto` when you need to override the auto-detection—for example, with community Godot builds that expose only the TCP LSP endpoint.

 ### Community Feedback